September 12, 2023, SE 43, room 215, 10 am +Zoom (click here)

 Title: Proof Systems and ZK-SNARKs

-Abstract: Zero-knowledge proof (ZKP) systems allow a prover holding some secret witness w for a statement x satisfying some NP relation R, to prove knowledge of w to a verifier (the soundness property), without revealing any information on w to the verifier (the zero-knowledge property) beyond that revealed by the NP statement x known to the verifier.
+Abstract: Zero-knowledge proof (ZKP) systems allow a prover holding some secret witness for a statement x satisfying some NP relation R, to prove knowledge of w to a verifier (the soundness property), without revealing any information on w to the verifier (the zero-knowledge property) beyond that revealed by the NP statement x known to the verifier.

 ZKPs have a myriad of applications in privacy-preserving cryptographic protocols.
 For statements with large witnesses w, the main limitation of classical ZKPs is that their proof size is proportional to the witness size.
 To support such applications like verifiable computation and privacy-preserving cryptocurrencies it is desirable to have succinct ZKPs in which the proof (or argument) size is only polylogarithmic in the witness size.
 This requirement induced constructions of Zero-Knowledge Succinct Non-interactive ARgument of Knowledge (ZK-SNARK).